James Buchanan: Secession

-Efforts were made in vain by Sen. John J. Crittenden, Rep. Thomas Corwin, and former president John Tyler to negotiate a compromise to stop secession, with Buchanan's support.
+Efforts were made in vain by Sen. John J. Crittenden of Kentucky, Rep. Thomas Corwin of Ohio, and former president John Tyler to negotiate a compromise to stop secession, with Buchanan's support.
 Failed attempts were also made by a group of governors meeting in New York.
 Buchanan secretly asked President-elect Lincoln to call for a national referendum on the issue of slavery, but Lincoln declined.
+In December 1860, when the second session of the 36th Congress was convened, The Committee of Thirty-Three was established by the House of Representatives to prevent further states from seceding.
+They proposed the Corwin Amendment, which would bar Congress from interfering with slavery in states.
+Despite opposition from Republicans, it passed both houses of Congress and was proposed to states for ratification, but it was never ratified by the requisite number of states.

 Despite the efforts of Buchanan and others, six more slave states seceded by the end of January 1861.
 Buchanan replaced the departed Southern cabinet members with John Adams Dix, Edwin M. Stanton, and Joseph Holt, all of whom were committed to preserving the Union.
 When Buchanan considered surrendering Fort Sumter, the new cabinet members threatened to resign, and Buchanan relented.
 On January 5, Buchanan decided to reinforce Fort Sumter, sending the Star of the West with 250 men and supplies.
 However, he failed to ask Major Robert Anderson to provide covering fire for the ship, and it was forced to return North without delivering troops or supplies.
 Buchanan chose not to respond to this act of war, and instead sought to find a compromise to avoid secession.
 He received a March 3 message from Anderson, that supplies were running low, but the response became Lincoln's to make, as the latter succeeded to the presidency the next day.

-Proposed constitutional amendment

-On March 2, 1861, Congress approved an amendment to the United States Constitution that would shield "domestic institutions" of the states, including slavery, from the constitutional amendment process and from abolition or interference by Congress.
-The proposed amendment was submitted to the state legislatures for ratification.
-Commonly known as the Corwin Amendment, it was never ratified by the requisite number of states.